 1. The time spent creating and updating reading lists

-The amount of time spent creating reading lists still proves to be a major hindrance in the efficient workflow of academics.
-For academics, possessing knowledge of materials used in their taught subject is simply no longer enough.
+The amount of time spent creating reading lists still proves to be a major hindrance in the efficient workflow of faculty.
+For faculty, possessing knowledge of materials used in their taught subject is simply no longer enough.
 The internet presents a constantly evolving and changing wealth of information.

 Speaking to any librarian or teacher will tell you creating reading lists takes more time than many would expect.
 It can take many days or even weeks for reading lists to be submitted, reviewed and approved, the stress of creating them accurately and ensuring copyright approval can be taxing.